-- NOTE: The BPI input polarity, behavior, and the number of consecutives runs the car can execute before the Brake Did Not Lift latching fault is declared are adjustable navigating to:
+NOTE: The BPI input polarity, behavior, and the number of consecutives runs the car can execute before the Brake Did Not Lift latching fault is declared are adjustable navigating to:

-- Home
+- Home U

-- S Adjust U
+- 🔰 Adjust 🔱

-- S Car Performance
+- Sar Performance

-- Traction Options U

-- Serial Pick Input Option : Enables or disables BPI monitoring, with following configuration options:

-- a.
-No = Brake input detection disabled

-- b.
-Dest = Allows the car to travel to the current destination landing

-- c.
-NextFIr = Allows the car to travel to the next available landing

-- Secondary Se

-- BPI Fault Threshold (U); # of runs allowed before latching BPI fault, default to 3, for detection on the first occurrence set to 1.
+- Traction Options U - - a.
+No = Brake input detection disabled - b.
+Dest = Allows the car to travel to the current destination landing - c.
+NextFir = Allows the car to travel to the next available landing - BPI NO NC Option □; Polarity of contact normally open or closed - Serification BPI Fault Threshold (J); # of runs allowed before latching BPI fault, default to 3, for detection on the first occurrence set to 1.